Azimuthal correlations of prompt D mesons with charged particles in pp and p-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Data analysis

 The correlation functions obtained from $\Dzero$, $\Dplus$, and $\Dstar$ mesons were averaged using, as weights, the inverse of the quadratic sum of the statistical and D-meson uncorrelated systematic uncertainties, discussed in Sec.~\ref{sec:Systematics}, since the three functions were found to be consistent within uncertainties.
 Since the correlation functions are symmetric around $\Dphi$ = 0 and $\Dphi$ = $\pi$, they were reflected in the range ${0 < \Dphi < \pi}$ to reduce statistical fluctuations.
 In order to quantify the properties of the average D-meson azimuthal-correlation function, it was fitted with the following function:

 The fit function is composed of a constant term $b$ describing the flat contribution below the correlation peaks, a generalised Gaussian term describing the NS peak, and a Gaussian reproducing the AS peak.
 In the generalised Gaussian, the term $\alpha$ is related to the variance of the function, hence to its width, while the term $\beta$ drives the shape of the peak (the Gaussian function is obtained for $\beta = 2$).
 The function in Eq.~\ref{equ:Fit} is a generalisation of that adopted in~\cite{ALICE:2016clc}, where a Gaussian function was used for the near-side, corresponding to the case $\beta$ = 2.
 The new parametrisation allowed to improve the $\chi^2$/ndf value in all the kinematic ranges studied, especially in the high $\pt$ ranges of both the D mesons and associated particles, where the standard Gaussian fit systematically underestimates the near-side peak yields (widths) up to 10\% (20\%) with respect to the generalised Gaussian.
+In both collision systems, the $\beta$ parameter decreases monotonically from $\approx 2.2$ at low $\ptD$ and $\ptass$ to $\approx 1$ in the highest $\ptD$ and $\ptass$ intervals.
 By symmetry considerations, the means of the Gaussian functions were fixed to $\Dphi$ = 0 and $\Dphi$ = $\pi$.
 Figure~\ref{fig:FitOutcome} shows examples of fits to the azimuthal-correlation functions of D mesons with associated particles, for $5 < \ptD < 8$~\GeVc with $\ptass > 0.3$~\GeVc in \pp collisions and for $8 < \ptD < 16$~\GeVc with $1 < \ptass < 2$~\GeVc in \pPb collisions.

 \begin{sloppypar} The integrals of the functions describing the near- and away-side peaks, $Y_{\rm NS}$ and $Y_{\rm AS}$, correspond to the associated-particle yields (i.e. the average number of associated particles contained in the peak), while the widths of the correlation peaks are described by the square root of the variance of their fitting terms, $\alpha\sqrt{\Gamma(3/\beta)/\Gamma(1/\beta)}$ and $\sigma_{\rm AS}$, for the near- and away-side, respectively.
 The baseline $b$ represents the physical minimum of the $\Dphi$ function, and depends on the average charged-particle multiplicity. \end{sloppypar}